platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     }
     ```

+    Complete the installation:

+    ```bash
+     $ composer install
+     ```

-    Run `composer install`.
-WordPress will now reinstall into the `wordpress` subdirectory, although it will now be ignored in commits.
+     Composer reinstalls WordPress into the `wordpress` subdirectory.

-## Platform.sh configuration

-Switching to Composer-based installation will not require any modifications to your Platform.sh configuration files added in the The [previous guide](/guides/wordpress/vanilla/_index.md).
-Again, add them now if you would like to deploy your WordPress site on Platform.sh if you have not already.

-## Themes and Plugins
+## Install WordPress Themes and Plugins with Composer

-Like WordPress core itself, themes and plugins can be installed as dependencies with Composer with the same `composer require` command used above.
+Just like WordPress core, you can install themes and plugins with the `composer require` command.
+To do so:

-1. **Configure the WPPackagist repository**
+1. **Configure the WPackagist repository**

-    When you download dependencies using Composer, you by default retrieve them through [Packagist](https://packagist.org),
+    By default, when you download dependencies using Composer, you retrieve them through [Packagist](https://packagist.org),
     which is the primary Composer repository for public PHP packages.
-    In the previous section, you installed WordPress core through this repository.
     Some themes and plugins for WordPress are also on Packagist,
     but most of them are accessible through a similar service specific to WordPress called [WPackagist](https://wpackagist.org).

-    To pull from this repository, you need to add WPackagist to your `composer.json` file so that Composer knows to look for packages there.
-Run the command:
+    To allow Composer to download packages from the WPackagist repository, add it to your `composer.json` file:

     ```bash
     $ composer config repositories.wppackagist composer https://wpackagist.org
     ```

-    You will see that this will add WPackagist to `composer.json`:
+    WPackagist is now listed in your `composer.json`:

     ```json
     {